 - Adult, unmarried children of U.S. citizens (second priority)

 - Brothers and sisters of U.S. residents

 - Spouses and unmarried children of lawful permanent residents (not citizens)

-Once your family member arrives, a request for I-751 Removal of Condition must be filed in a timely fashion.
+Once your family member arrives, a Form I-751 Petition to Remove Conditions must be filed in a timely fashion.
 We will help you file a request for the removal of condition and petition for a 10-year green card.
 At Law Offices of Hussain & Gutierrez, we will help bring you and your family together and walk you through every step of the naturalization and citizenship process.

 We are available to answer your questions, and we return calls as quickly as possible.
-Call 818-997-3700 (888-997-3701 toll free) or contact us online to schedule your free initial consultation with an experienced family visa attorney.
+Call our office or contact us online to schedule your free initial consultation with an experienced family visa attorney.